 This gives an arithmetic intensity of ~1 FLOP/byte in the weight-only model.
 Real decode also pays for KV-cache traffic, activations, kernels, scheduling, and batching, so profile the actual engine before declaring a bottleneck.[2]

-For an illustrative FP16 70B target, the weight footprint alone is about 140 GB.
+For an illustrative Qwen3.6-27B BF16 target, the dense weight footprint alone is about 54 GB.[3]
 Insert a measured or documented device bandwidth into the simplified model before comparing serial decode with verification:

 2bytes_per_weight = 2